ONE-CHILD POLICY IN CHINA

 Under the one-child program, a sophisticated system rewarded those who observed the policy and penalized those who did not.
 Couples with only one child were given a "one-child certificate" entitling them to such benefits as cash bonuses, longer maternity leave, better child care, and preferential housing assignments.
 In return, they were required to pledge that they would not have more children.
 In the countryside, there was great pressure to adhere to the one-child limit.
 Because the rural population accounted for approximately 60 percent of the total, the effectiveness of the one-child policy in rural areas was considered the key to the success or failure of the program as a whole.
 [Source: Library of Congress]

-Slogans such as “Have Fewer Children Live Better Lives” and "Stabilize Family Planning and Create a Brighter Future” are painted on roadside buildings in rural areas.
+In the 1980s, 90s and 2000s posters promoting China's one-child policy could be seen all over China.
+One, with the slogan "China Needs Family Planning" showed a Communist official praising the proud parents of one baby girl.
+Another one, with the slogan "Late Marriage and Childbirth were Worthy," showed an old gray-haired woman with a newborn baby.
+Others read: “Have Fewer, Better Children to Create Prosperity for the Next Generation” and "Have less children, have a better life" Slogans such as “Have Fewer Children Live Better Lives” and "Stabilize Family Planning and Create a Brighter Future” were painted on roadside buildings in rural areas.
 Some crude family planning slogans such “Raise Fewer Babies, But More Piggies” and “One More Baby Means One More Tomb” and "If you give birth to extra children, your family will be ruined" were banned in August 2007 because of rural anger about the slogans and the policy behind them.

 Even without state intervention, there were compelling reasons for urban couples to limit the family to a single child.
 Raising a child required a significant portion of family income, and in the cities a child did not become an economic asset until he or she entered the work force at age sixteen.
 Couples with only one child were given preferential treatment in housing allocation.
 In addition, because city dwellers who were employed in state enterprises received pensions after retirement, the sex of their first child was less important to them than it was to those in rural areas.
 [Source: Library of Congress]